ahs-cs-61a/lab05/README.md

 # lab05

-this assignment will be on Object Oriented Programming (OOP), string representation, and inheritance
+this assignment will be on Object Oriented Programming (OOP) and inheritance

 this assignment merges problems from disc05, disc06, lab04, lab05, and hw04 into one; refer to these links for problem descriptions and requirements: